PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     ..
 NOTE::
       Order matters with set commands!
 The *Generate Set CLI Commands* skillet won't always output set commands in the right order.
       For example it may output the commands in such a way that it will try to load in a security policy before the EDL is created, an example of this is shown in the screenshot below.
+As you can see the `set rulebase security rules` set commands are appearing before the set commands that create the edl.
 This would fail if you input it into the NGFW CLI since the EDL doesn't exist yet.

     .. image:: /images/set_command_tutorial/out_of_order.png
         :width: 400